DURGAPRASAD162/Chatbot-UI/README.md

-# DevSecOps: OpenAI Chatbot UI Deployment in EKS with Jenkins and Terraform
+# DevSecOps: OpenAI Chatbot with finance analysis Deployment in EKS with Jenkins and Terraform

 ![text](https://imgur.com/MdxoqmL.png)